1408

 I gotta tell you, this movie starts out great.
 Every tired hack device in modern Horror movie storytelling was stripped out.

-There is no ten minute "Gotcha" scene which dissolves to a "The Next Day", "One Year Later" "20 Years Later" scene which drags for the next 20 minutes.
+There is no five or ten minute "Gotcha" scene which dissolves to a "The Next Day", "One Year Later" "20 Years Later" scene which drags for the next 20 minutes.
 Instead, 1408 starts with an actual story!

 Mike Enslin (John Cusack: STAND BY ME, CRADLE WILL ROCK, IDENTITY), is an author of various ghost stories.
 These stories revolve around investigations into hotels and other so-called haunted places where Mike finds there is nothing to the mystery at all.
 He writes and tells his cult audience that there is nothing out there that he has ever found.
 Yet they still read his books, fervent in their belief that he will find that ghost (nothing Mike would like better), and find themselves scared by his books: Something he doesn't "get" but is used to hearing.
-Do these people even read his books?

 Naturally it comes to pass that among the brochures of various hotels, whose owners swear up and down that they have a "Spook", comes a postcard from The Dolphin Hotel.
 Unlike all the other hotel ghosties which are usually off the beaten path and could use any free publicity they get, the Dolphin is a staid, upscale hotel in the heart of Manhattan.